DUCK251/castingapi/README.md

     - Fetches a dictionary of roles
     - Query parameters are `movie_id`, `actor_id`, `name`, `gender`, `min_age`, `max_age`, `description`, `page`, `page_size`
     - Returns : roles, total_roles, success
+    - The return `roles` is paginated with pagesize and `total_roles` is the number of roles without pagination. (default page is 1 and default page_size is 10)
 - Request
 ```
 curl http://127.0.0.1:5000/roles?gender=male